TheBraun54/Obsidian-Bible-Project/Bibles/World-English-Bible/19 - Psalms/Psalms 148/Psalms 148.9.md

 ---

-Mountains and all hills; Fruitful trees and all cedars;
+mountains and all hills; fruit trees and all cedars;